Nonlocal Reconfigurable Intelligent Surfaces for Wireless Communication: Modeling and Physical Layer Aspects: Introduction

 Furthermore, the form factor and aesthetic aspects of future wireless equipment will also be critical to not further impact the urban landscape and to keep wireless radiations and deployments at levels that are acceptable by the general public while meeting the levels already imposed by regulations.

-In this context, new antenna designs and deployment strategies are being considered to enable multipurpose reconfigurable intelligent active/passive surfaces/scatterers (RIS) that can favorably alter the wave propagation.
+In this context, new antenna designs and deployment strategies are being considered to enable multipurpose reconfigurable intelligent active/passive surfaces/scatterers (RIS) that can favorably alter wave propagation.
 These antennas are ultrathin surfaces with subwavelength (i.e., microscopic) structures, also known as metasurfaces with 2D applied/induced magnetic and electric currents along the surface \cite{Renzo2020}.
 In the context of passive metasurfaces, the subwavelength structure offers a flexible and efficient wavefront manipulation such as beam-steering of the incident wave by optimizing the surface impedance distribution.
 A popular use case for RIS is when there are obstructions between the transmitter and the receiver that lead to a communication failure.
-By bending/deflecting RF beams in 3D, one can easily navigate around the obstructions along appropriate trajectories.
+By bending/deflecting RF beams in 3D, one can easily navigate around the obstructions along appropriate trajectories (c.f.
+Fig.~\ref{RIS_street}).
+For sub-6 GHz frequencies, RIS can be used to eliminate the coverage gap in rural areas by closing multiple links to far-away base stations on the edge of the network that are generally underutilized as shown in Fig.~\ref{RIS_rural}.